duartele/exer-sql/README.md

    Desired Output:  1 3 3'
 4) Create a function in Python (or R) to parse and transform string and return four results.

+#basic_cmds

+I want to put all cmds that I know here with some examples.